jessepav/lacygoill-wiki-backup/vim/highlighting.md

     │ PmenuThumb │ thumb of the scrollbar │
     └────────────┴────────────────────────┘

-For more info, see `:h popupmenu-keys`.
+For more info, see `:help popupmenu-keys`.

 #### the line matching the current qf entry in the qf window?

 `QuickFixLine`:

-    hi! link QuickFixLine Search
+    highlight! link QuickFixLine Search
     "        │
-    " └ :h E414
+    "        └ :help E414

 #### the more prompt (used when Vim's pager has a full page)?